 “The [city] Charter does not expressly grant DSNY concurrent enforcement authority over vending that occurs on City property other than its streets and sidewalks, such as in parks,” explains the Charter’s final report.

-Approval of Ballot Proposal 2 would change that.
-It would “expand and clarify the Department of Sanitation’s power to clean streets and other City property,” according to the measure.
+Approval of Ballot Proposal 2 is expected to change that.
+It will “expand and clarify the Department of Sanitation’s power to clean streets and other City property,” according to the measure.

 Though it does not explicitly include language about Sanitation’s ability to ticket street vendors in parks, advocates fear that would be the practical effect, and comes at a time of increased enforcement against vendors, who’ve been subject to more tickets in recent years after a pandemic lull.